Alabama Criminal Defense Lawyer for Identity Theft

 The crimes are quite similar in definition, and these days most people charged with aggravated identity theft are also facing lesser charges of identity theft.
 Why?
 A conviction for aggravated identity theft adds two years to the end of your sentence.

-The U.S. Supreme Court has recently ruled that, in order to obtain an identity theft conviction, prosecutors must prove that the defendant intended to steal another person's identity.
-This is not always easy, especially in cases involving computer-based evidence.
+The U.S. Supreme Court has recently ruled that, in order to obtain an identity theft conviction, prosecutors must prove that the defendant intended to steal another person’s identity.
+This is not always easy, to prove.

 Without detailed evidence, intent can be quite difficult to prove.
 When it comes to evidence discovered by the government via computer, there may be many legal issues available to your defense.

 We do not back down, even when the facts of the case seem overwhelming and the might of the federal government seems unbeatable.
-Call me at 205-335-2640 or contact us online for a free initial consultation at my Birmingham, Alabama, law office.
+We have represented individuals charged with identity theft with favorable results.